Kim Sawyer Egir

 • More User Friendly: Consider using a mega menu and optimized Global Nav and contextual left side nav for fewer clicks and better wayfinding

-• Emphasise/elevate Content: There is certain content that the students were completely unable to find. make sure important content can be found.
+• Emphasize/elevate Content: There is content that the students were completely unable to find. make sure important content can be found.

 CONTENT